iconindicators/appindicators/CONTRIBUTING.md

 There are three types of `README.md`:
 1. The `README.md` for the `GitHub` main landing page.
-1. A `README.md` for each indicator's `PyPI` landing page.
+1. A `README.md` for each indicator's `PyPI` page.
-1. A `README.md` for each indicator, containing installation instructions and so on, located within the respective indicator's source tree on `GitHub`.
+1. A `README.md` for each indicator, containing installation instructions, located within the respective indicator's source tree on `GitHub`.

 The `GitHub` main `README.md` and each indicator's `GitHub` `README.md` are created/updated as needed.
-For example, if the installation instructions for one or more indicators change, modify the relevant section in `tools/utils_readme.py` and run:
+For example, if the installation instructions change, modify the relevant section in `tools/utils_readme.py` and run:

 ```
   python3 -m tools.build_readme